hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 * The type of a parameter in a function type, e.g. `(T...) -> Bool`
 * The type of an unlabeled element in a tuple type, e.g. `(T...)`

 The restriction where only unlabeled elements of a tuple type may have a pack expansion type is motivated by ergonomics.
 If you could write `(t: T...)`, then after a substitution `T := {Int, String}`, the substituted type would be `(t: Int, String)`.
 This would be strange, because projecting the member `t` would only produce the first element.
-You can still write `0` to project the first element, even if it is unlabeled, but the semantics there are not surprising to the Swift programmer.
+When an unlabeled element has a pack expansion type, like `(T...)`, then after the above substitution you would get `(Int, String)`.
+You can still write `0` to project the first element, but this is less surprising to the Swift programmer.

-**Capture:** A type _captures_ a type parameter pack if the type parameter pack appears as a structural sub-component of the pattern type, without any intervening pack expansion type.
+**Capture:** A type _captures_ a type parameter pack if the type parameter pack appears inside the pattern type, without any intervening pack expansion type.
 For example, if `T` and `U` are type parameter packs, then `Array<(T) -> U>...` captures both `T` and `U`.
 However, `Array<(T) -> (U...)>` captures `T`, but *not* `U`.
-The inner pack expansion type `U...` captures `U`.
+Only the inner pack expansion type `U...` captures `U`.
 (Indeed, in a valid program, every reference to a type parameter pack is captured by exactly one pack expansion type.)

+The captures of the pattern type are a subset of the captures of the pack expansion type itself.
+In some situations (described in the next section), the pack expansion type might capture a type parameter pack that does not appear in the pattern type.

-**Typing rules:** A pack expansion type is _well-typed_ if replacing every pack type parameter captured in the pattern type with a non-pack type parameter subject to equivalent generic requirements yields a valid type.
-For example, if `T` is a pack type parameter subject to the conformance requirement `T: Hashable`, then `Set<T>...` is well-typed.
-However, if `T` were not subject to this conformance requirement, then `Set<T>...` would not be well-typed, since there is no way to guarantee that the type sequence is well-formed after substitution; the user might substitute `T` with a pack type containing types that do not conform to `Hashable`, and `Set<>` cannot be applied to such types.
+**Typing rules:** A pack expansion type is _well-typed_ if the pattern type would be well-typed if the captured type parameter packs were replaced by references to scalar type parameters with the same constraints.

+For example, if `T` is a type parameter pack subject to the conformance requirement `T: Hashable`, then `Set<T>...` is well-typed.

+However, if `T` were not subject to this conformance requirement, then `Set<T>...` would not be well-typed; the user might substitute `T` with a type pack containing types that do not conform to `Hashable`, like `T := {AnyObject, Int}`, and the substituted type sequence `Set<AnyObject>, Set<Int>` is not well-typed because `Set<AnyObject>` is not well-typed.

 ### Type substitution

 Recall that a reference to a generic function from expression context always provides an implicit list of *generic arguments* which map each of the function's type parameters to a *replacement type*.
 The type of the expression referencing a generic declaration is derived by substituting each type parameter in the declaration's type with the corresponding replacement type.

-The replacement type of a type parameter pack is always a pack type.
+The replacement type of a type parameter pack is always a type pack.
 Since type parameter packs always occur inside the pattern type of a pack expansion type, we need to define what it means to perform a substitution on a type that contains pack expansion types.

 Recall that pack expansion types appear in function parameter types and tuple types.
 The comma-separated list of types that can contain a pack expansion type is called a _type sequence_.
 Substitution replaces each pack expansion type with a replacement type sequence, which is flattened into the outer type sequence.

-**Algorithm:** Suppose `P...` is a pack expansion type with pattern type `P`, that captures a list of type parameter packs `Ti`, and let `S[Ti]` be the replacement pack type for `Ti`.
-We require that each `S[Ti]` has the same length; call this length `N`.
-If the lengths do not match, the substitution is malformed.
-Let `S[Ti][j]` be the `j`th element of `S[Ti]`, where `0 ≤ j < N`.

-The `j`th element of the replacement type sequence is derived as follows:

-- If each `S[Ti][j]` is a scalar type, the element type is obtained by substituting each `Ti` with `S[Ti][j]` in the pattern type `P`.
-- If each `S[Ti][j]` is a pack expansion type, then `S[Ti][j]` = `Pij...` for some pattern type `Pij`.
-The element type is the pack expansion type `Qij...`, where `Qij` is obtained by substituting each `Ti` with `Pij` in the pattern type `P`.
-- Any other combination means the substitution is malformed.

-When the lengths or structure of the replacement pack types do not match, the substitution is malformed.
-This situation is diagnosed with an error by checking generic requirements, as discussed below.
+**Intuition:** The substituted type sequence is formed by replacing the captured type parameter pack references with the corresponding elements of each replacement type pack.

 For example, consider the declaration: